 - Designated campsites must be reserved well in advance and some are booked over a year in advance; group camping permits are $30 per night; more info here.

-- Backcountry camping is possible, but very tricky.
+- Backcountry camping is not possible with bikes.
 There is a map in the visitor center that provides ‘zone’ boundaries for backcountry camping; however, the rules for cyclists prohibit bicycles from designated hiking trails and anywhere off the White Rim Road.
-So if you wish to camp in the backcountry, it’s necessary to stash your bike along the road in order to hike to the permitted zone.
-According to the park office in a comment on this page: possession of a bicycle off of a designated road is prohibited in Canyonlands National Park.
+At the time we rode this, if you wished to camp in the backcountry, it was necessary to stash your bike along the road in order to hike to the permitted zone.
+According to the park office: possession of a bicycle off of a designated road is prohibited in Canyonlands National Park.
 Camping with a bicycle is considered vehicle camping, which is only legal in 20 designated vehicle campsites, in 10 locations along the road.
 At-large zone permits are intended for backpackers only.
 They are not meant to be a way to travel the White Rim when vehicle sites are full.

 - This is a destination route, and as such, it experiences a lot of tours and visitors.
 If you choose to do this route, please leave no trace, or better yet, pick up a piece of trash or make it better.
 Doing so will help preserve this area for future use.

-- Sometimes the best backcountry camping options are in washes, but check the weather in advance; flooding may occur in spring or fall.
+- Check the weather in advance; flooding may occur in spring or fall.

 - There are pit toilets along the route (near designated campsites) that are available for use; most are stocked with toilet paper.